 Taxation of cryptocurrency mining

-Income from cryptocurrency mining is considered entrepreneurial income in Estonia and, as such, is subject to declaration.
-Individuals must declare income from trading cryptocurrency, as well as income received from converting cryptocurrency into fiat currencies, exchanging cryptocurrency for another cryptocurrency or paying for goods and services with cryptocurrency.
-All taxable income received in cryptocurrency must be declared and is taxed based on the same principles as income received in traditional currency.
+According to the current Estonian legal system, the revenues from mining are treated as entrepreneurial revenues and, accordingly, are subject to declaration.
+A person is obliged to declare revenues from trading cryptocurrency, as well as revenues received as a result of transformation of cryptocurrency into fiat currencies, or exchanging for another type of cryptocurrency, or paying with cryptocurrency for goods and services.
+All types of income in cryptocurrencies, which are treated as taxable, have to be declared and are subject to the same taxation principles applicable to the income received in traditional currency.

 Crypto mining in Finland